 Safety wins

 Don’t forget to focus on the wins you’ve had in the past month.
-Create space in your safety report to highlight things like:
+Create space in your monthly reporting to highlight things like:

 - Teams goals you’ve reached